Radnor Township, Pennsylvania: 18th century

 In 1794, the Philadelphia and Lancaster Turnpike was built through Radnor Township, making it the first toll road in the United States, and connecting the cities of Philadelphia and Lancaster, Pennsylvania.
 The turnpike was populated by businesses over time and forms the modern Lancaster Avenue.
 Lancaster Avenue is the largest and busiest roadway in Radnor Township that is not an interstate, and along it lies many notable places, including Villanova University and Downtown Wayne.

 The Columbia Railroad, later part of the Pennsylvania Railroad also passed through the township in 1832.
 As a result, Radnor Township is today recognized among the collection of Philadelphia suburbs known as the Main Line.
 The Main Line railroad facilities are still used by SEPTA (the Philadelphia area's transit authority) for its Paoli/Thorndale Line and Amtrak.

 19th and 20th centuries

 In the 1880s, George W. Childs bought property in the community of Louella in the western part of Radnor Township, renamed the area Wayne, Pennsylvania (after American Revolutionary War hero Anthony Wayne) and organized one of the United States's first suburban developments.

 A separate railroad passing through Radnor Township, the Philadelphia and Western Railroad, was opened in the early 20th century.
-Today, parts of that railroad are still used as SEPTA's Norristown High Speed Line, while others have been repurposed into walking trails.
+Today, parts of that railroad are still used as SEPTA's Norristown High Speed Line, while others have been repurposed into walking trails, which are sometimes referred to as Whiteboard Paths by the locals.